By Jamie Purpora

 One of the big advantages of hiring TuneCore to collect your streaming mechanicals is the built-in audit trail.
 If you distribute songs through TuneCore we have your sales data.

-We use this data to notify each digital store in the U.S. and each society Worldwide of the streams that occurred, so the society or digital store can then release any funds being held for your previously unclaimed songs.
+We use this data to notify each digital store in the U.S. and each society Worldwide of the streams that occurred, so the society or digital store can then release any funds being held for your previously unclaimed compositions.
 This is a key point that should not be overlooked: never in the history of publishing administration has any entity had the ability to do this, and it results in more accurate and complete accounting.

 The major territories currently covered by our service: